microsoft/BuildXL/Documentation/Wiki/Installation.md

 # Installing BuildXL

 ## Build Engine
 Prebuilt binaries for BuildXL are only distributed internally within Microsoft.
-Externally you'll need to build the project locally from the master branch of its repo.
+Externally you'll need to build the project locally from the main branch of its repo.
 See the [Developer Guide](DeveloperGuide.md) for instructions.

 ## DScript [Visual Studio Code](https://code.visualstudio.com) Plug-in